dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 Password: District1#

-*Log in as the EMIS user*
+*Log in as the Malaria user*

-Username: emis
+Username: malaria_data_entry

 Password: District1#

-You should then have three different browser instances running.
+You should then have two different browser instances running.

-1. As the admin
-2. As the HIV user
+1. As the HIV user
-3. As the EMIS user
+2. As the Malariauser

 ![sharing-prep](images/sharing/sharing-prep.png)